johnnychen94/LazyModules.jl/README.md

 RGB{Float64}(0.0,0.0,0.0)
 ```

-The second is to load the "core" packages eagerly so that we don't need to process "alien" types.
-For instance,
+The second workaround is to load the "core" packages eagerly so that we don't need to process
-`RGB` and its arithmetic are provided by `Colors` and `ColorVectorSpace`:
+"alien" types.
+For instance, `RGB` and its arithmetic are provided by `Colors` and
+`ColorVectorSpace`:

 ```julia
 julia> using Colors, ColorVectorSpace